Kyle McGowin: Washington Nationals

-After the 2016 season, the Washington Nationals acquired McGowin and Austin L. Adams for Danny Espinosa.
-McGowin started the year with the Class-AAA Syracuse Chiefs but was assigned down to the Class-AA Harrisburg Senators on June 16, 2017, after posting a 6.31 ERA and a 1–6 win–loss record in nine starts.
+On December 10, 2016, the Washington Nationals acquired McGowin and Austin L. Adams in exchange for Danny Espinosa.
+McGowin started the year with the Triple-A Syracuse Chiefs but was assigned down to the Double-A Harrisburg Senators on June 16, 2017, after posting a 6.31 ERA and a 1–6 win–loss record in nine starts.
 He pitched for the Mesa Solar Sox in the Arizona Fall League after the 2017 season, making six starts and striking out 27 batters without a walk allowed.

-In 2018, McGowin bounced back, earning a promotion back to Class-AAA midway through the season and putting up a 1.20 ERA down the stretch with the Chiefs as a reliable starting pitcher.
+In 2018, McGowin bounced back, earning a promotion back to Triple-A midway through the season and putting up a 1.20 ERA down the stretch with the Chiefs as a reliable starting pitcher.
 He was among several pitchers mentioned by media as potential late-season call-ups by the Nationals.

 On September 3, 2018, the Nationals selected McGowin's contract, calling him up to the major leagues for the first time.
 He made his major league debut on September 5, pitching an inning against the St. Louis Cardinals and giving up a solo home run to Yairo Muñoz.

 McGowin appeared in 7 games for the Nationals in 2019, registering an ugly 10.13 ERA with 18 strikeouts in 16.0 innings of work.
 Although he was not on the National's postseason roster, the Nationals won the World Series in 2019 and McGowin earned his first championship title.
 Pitching in relief against the Atlanta Braves on September 5, 2020, McGowin earned his first career win.
 On the season, McGowin appeared in 9 games for the Nationals, pitching to a 4.91 ERA with 16 strikeouts in 11.0 innings pitched.

 In 2021, McGowin made 27 appearances for the Nationals, recording a 4.20 ERA with 35 strikeouts in 30.0 innings of work.
 On September 4, 2021, McGowin was placed on the 60-day injured list after being diagnosed with a UCL sprain in his right elbow.
-On November 5, 2021, McGowin was outrighted off of the 40-man roster.
+On November 5, McGowin was outrighted off of the 40-man roster.
+He elected free agency on November 7.

+Staten Island FerryHawks

+On April 19, 2023, McGowin signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He was the Opening Day starter for Staten Island, tossing five perfect innings while striking out 11.

+Houston Astros

+On May 9, 2023, McGowin's contract was purchased by the Houston Astros organization.
+In 16 games (9 starts) for the Triple–A Sugar Land Space Cowboys, he posted a 3–7 record and 7.36 ERA with 58 strikeouts in 62 1/3 innings pitched.
+On August 16, McGowin was released by Houston.

+Lake Country DockHounds

+On August 26, 2023, McGowin signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In his only appearance for Lake Country, a start, he allowed 3 runs (2 earned) on 6 hits with 7 strikeouts in 6.0 innings of work.